 Review of the PGP – 2018

-The Minister of Agriculture has asked for a review of the Primary Growth Partnership.
-Until the review is complete, MPI will not be considering any new funding proposals.
+In 2017, the Minister of Agriculture asked for a review of the Primary Growth Partnership (PGP).

-The review, which started in January, is a 'desktop review' being led by MPI staff.
-It involves 2 phases:
+The review, which started in January, was a 'desktop review' and involved 2 phases.

 - Phase 1: This involved evaluating existing governance and other documentation, such as progress review and programme completion reports, evaluations, and audits.
 It aimed to identify improvements to MPI's processes and systems, for example in the areas of governance, PGP programme application criteria, and providing assistance to applicants on business case development.